 Skip to main content

-Meet Our Fellow & Faculty
+Meet Our Fellows and Faculty

-Meet our current fellow in the Transplant Hepatology Fellowship program and explore their unique focus both inside and outside the clinic.
+Meet our current fellows in the Transplant Hepatology Fellowship program and explore their unique focus both inside and outside the clinic.
 Discover how their work and passions are shaping the future of transplant hepatology, and get to know our dedicated faculty members who mentor and guide them on this transformative journey.

 Headshot of Dr. Scherer.